manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 </entity_class>
 ```
 ### EntityCustomHelicopter
-Yes, we now have a class for Helicopters.
+Yes, we now have a class for Helicopters!
 Still very experimental and currently harcoded for this Helicopter's Rig.
 But I will make it more flexible for any types of helicopter soon...
 XML Example:
 ```XML
 <entity_class name="helicopter">